arshanam/official-leadboltcom-wordpress-plugin/leadbolt/readme.txt

 == Installation ==

 1. Upload the 'leadbolt/' directory to the '/wp-content/plugins/' directory.
-2. Activate the through the 'Plugins' menu in WordPress (You will then see a new menu item appear under Settings)
+2. Activate it through the 'Plugins' menu in WordPress.
+You will then see a new menu item appear under Settings.
-3. Click Settings => Leadbolt Unlocker Options link
+3. Click Settings => Leadbolt Unlocker Options link.
-4. Use the given form to enter your unlocker code & select the pages you wish to add the unlocker to.
+4. Use the given form to enter your unlocker code & select the pages and/or posts you wish to add the unlocker to.

 == Frequently Asked Questions ==

 = How does this plugin work ? =
 This plugin makes it easy to add Leadbolt.com's unlocker to your wordpress site or blog without editting the theme files.
-It does this by providing a Leadbolt unlocker setting page where you can enter the html code for each unlocker set up in Leadbolt.com's portal.
+It does this by providing a Leadbolt unlocker setting page where you can enter the HTML code for each unlocker set up in Leadbolt.com's portal.
 The plugin will insert your codes using the wp_print_scripts action.

 = Can I have more than one Leadbolt unlocker on my wordpress site or blog ? = Yes, just add each unlocker code into the settings pages and select the pages and post for it to appear.
 Please ensure if using mulitple unlockers to only have 1 unlocker defined for each page or post.
 This plugin will take and display the first active unlocker found.